Autumn Leaves 2017:

 That world has become the world of today, and the present is, in my optimistic opinion, a far better place in which to live.
 The only time that Shakespeare looked to the past was to write history from it, so that we, the readers of the future, could learn from it.
 In his time, he played upon the stage, and expected others to play upon that same stage, with the panache and poetry for which he is now credited.

 He was a most fortunate writer, capable of spinning treasured tales and plays that uttered the most profound, timeless truths.
-The Bard was the gold standard in writing, in the world of playwriting, and in the wit that lives so fully that his maxims and verbiage are now routine expressions.
+The Bard is the gold standard in writing, in the world of playwriting, and in the wit that lives so fully that his maxims and verbiage are now routine expressions.
 I doubt he would care about this lack of credit for his glorious words.
 He seemed a man too busy with living, as well as with writing, to give a thought to fame or fortune.
 Certainly, he wanted them.
 More likely, he craved a steady income during an era when writers freely took (borrowed) from one another and shrugged about the name beneath the title.

 He was indeed a man of fortune as much as a man of fervent mind.
 Every writer of worth owes to Shakespeare the beauty of the English language that this Englishman not only pursued, but possessed.